ThomasSiopes/sicophants/README.md

 # To Do
 - Fix the topic buttons on the quotelist page to actually link to topic pages
+- Fix topic and author buttons on results to make them actually link to those pages
-- Make the nav pages look pretty
+- Make the topic nav page to look pretty
-- Nicer search results
 - Nicer navbar
+- Add quotes to search results
+- Dual-topic quotes are broken?
-- New font
+- Footer

 # WIP